cmpsc100-allegheny-college/project/README.md

 `cd`ing around only gets us so far.
-Have you ever imagined what it would look like if we could, for example, go straight from `Galbee` to `Arago`?
+Have you ever imagined what it would look like if we could, for example, go straight from `Drifa` to `Vantalu`?
 This contemplates things like busses, rail, or even ride sharing.
 However, that doesn't exist in `term-world` as of yet.
 Could you be the one to bring these services?
 This might include: